wiremoons/wiremoons.github.io/_posts/2021-02-07-Upgrading-Ada-Language-Server.md

 If you check the [issues page](https://github.com/AdaCore/ada_language_server/issues) there are many helpful posts (open and closed) on fixing problems you may encounter when using Visual Studio Code with the ALS extension.

-For example, when I first started using it, the ALS would frequently pop up with error, and complaints about the code, sometimes crash and so on, which was frustrating to say the least.
+For example, when I first started using it, the ALS would frequently pop up with errors, and complaints about the code, sometimes crash and so on, which was frustrating to say the least.
 Consequently, when I was reading through the various issues, I discovered the latest version of ALS can be installed easily.

 For me, that upgrade created stability and usability benefits immediately!